acm-projects/CometClaim/README.md

 # <h1 align="center">CometClaim 💫</h1>

 <p align="center">
 UTD's Lost and Found system needs a digital upgrade to improve convenience.
-Instead of relying on physical visits or phone calls, CometClaim is an online platform where students and staff can easily upload and browse a virtual inventory of lost items, retrieve misplaced belongings, and query a chatbot for any questions from the comfort of their home before making a trip to the Lost and Found office.
+Instead of relying on physical visits or phone calls, CometClaim is an online platform where students and staff can easily upload and browse a virtual inventory of lost items, retrieve misplaced belongings, and query a chatbot ffor any questions from the comfort of their home before making a trip to the Lost and Found office.
 </p>
 <br>